-We have audited the financial statements of Arcontech Group plc (the 'company') and its subsidiaries (the 'group') for the year ended 30 June 2022 which comprise the Group Income Statement and Statement of Comprehensive Income, the Group and Company Statements of Changes in Equity, the Group and Company Statements of Financial Position, the Group and Company Statements of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Arcontech Group PLC (the 'parent company') and its subsidiaries (the 'group') for the year ended 30 June 2023 which comprise the Group Income Statement and Statement of Comprehensive Income, the Statement of Changes in Equity, the Statements of Financial Position, the Group Statement of Cash Flows, the Company Statement of Cash Flows and notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK-adopted international accounting standards and as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.